An extended Wigner's friend no-go theorem inspired by generalized contextuality: Background

 Generalized noncontextuality requires that operational equivalences predicted by a physical theory correspond to identities in the ontological model of the theory.
 For instance, if two preparations $P$ and $P'$ are operationally equivalent -- \textit{i.e.}, for all possible measurements $M$ with outcomes $k$, $\wp(k|M,P) = \wp(k|M,P')$ -- a preparation noncontextual ontological model represents them with identical probability distributions: $p(\lambda|P) = p(\lambda|P')$.
 A similar definition applies to measurements.

 The credentials for generalized noncontextuality lie in a methodological principle inspired by Leibniz's principle of the identity of indiscernibles \cite{Spekkens2019Leibniz}, or, relatedly, by the principle of no operational fine-tuning~\cite{catani2023mathematical}.
-Generalized noncontextuality subsumes other notions of classicality \cite{SchmidSolstice2022}.
+Generalized noncontextuality satisfies the desiderata for a good notion of classicality, as argued, for example, in the introduction of \cite{CataniGalleyGonda2024} and in \cite{SchmidSolstice2022}.
 In the context of local causality, no-signalling is the operational equivalence that is preserved in the ontological model.
-Specifically, with respect to $a$ in Bell scenario, no-signalling implies $\wp(a|x,y)=\wp(a|x)$ and its preservation in the ontological model reads as $\wp(a|\lambda,x,y) = \wp(a|\lambda,x).$ This assumption, known as parameter independence, combined with outcome independence -- \textit{e.g.}, with respect to $a$, $p(a|\lambda,b,x,y)=p(a|\lambda,x,y)$ -- defines local causality.
+Specifically, with respect to $a$ in a Bell scenario, no-signalling implies $\wp(a|x,y)=\wp(a|x)$ and its preservation in the ontological model reads as $p(a|\lambda,x,y) = p(a|\lambda,x).$ This assumption, known as parameter independence, combined with outcome independence -- \textit{e.g.}, with respect to $a$, $p(a|\lambda,b,x,y)=p(a|\lambda,x,y)$ -- defines local causality\footnote{Note that the assumption of measurement independence, $p(\lambda|x,y)=p(\lambda)$, which is also required to prove Bell's theorem, is already built into the definition of ontological models~\cite{catani2023mathematical}.}.

 The simplest proof that quantum theory manifests \textit{contextuality}, \textit{i.e.}, it does not admit of a generalized noncontextual ontological model, can be constructed in the \textit{simplest nontrivial scenario}~\cite{pusey2018robust,pusey2019,Khoshbin_2024}.
 This is a prepare-and-measure scenario consisting of two tomographically complete measurements, \textit{e.g.}, the Pauli $X$ and $Z$ measurements on a qubit, and four preparations, \textit{e.g.}, $P_{\theta}= \cos(\theta/2)\ket{0}+\sin(\theta/2)\ket{1}$, for $\theta = \pi/4,3\pi/4,5\pi/4,7\pi/4$.
 These are represented on the Bloch disk in ~\Cref{fig:Bloch}.
 The preparations satisfy the following operational equivalence, However, there does not exist an ontological model where these also provide an ontological equivalence.